Pavan-1997/Azure_DevOps_CICD_Java/README.md

 # Azure DevOps Pipeline setup having tasks Maven-SonarQube-OWASP

-In this project I have setup a Azure pipeline where the source code is fetched from my GitHub, Pipeline was setup having tasks for Maven, SonarQube and OWASP.
+In this project I have setup a Azure pipeline where the source code is fetched from my GitHub, Pipeline was setup having tasks for Maven, Push Artifact, SonarQube and OWASP.

 The pipeline is executed on agent where I have made use of a EC2 Ubuntu machine to run the jobs.